angular/angular/aio/content/guide/deprecations.md

 | @angular/core | [defineInjectable](api/core/defineInjectable) | `ɵɵdefineInjectable` | v8 | Used only in generated code. |
 | @angular/core | [inject](api/core/inject) | `ɵɵinject` | v8 | Used only in generated code. |

-The string syntax for the `loadChildren` route specification is deprecated in Angular version 8, in favor of new syntax that uses an `import` statement.
+The string syntax for the `loadChildren` route specification is deprecated in Angular version 8, in favor of new `import()` syntax.
 For more information, see [loadChildren string syntax](#loadChildren) below.

 ## Deprecated APIs